StefanHasensperling/WS_Protocol/README.md

 # Testing
 Currently testing is entirely done by running the Plc code of an filling machine in an "Virtual Soft PLC" (which is kind of an Virtual Machine for Programmable logic controllers), and connecting to this "Server".
 Currently I do not have access to filling machines, so I can not test it under Live conditions.

+# Current State of this Library
+The library currently works for the basic functionality, namely Reading and writing single values and also reading and writing string values.
+The more advanced functions such as "ReadList", "ReadConfig" etc. are currently not implemented, as i do not have an test-environment available that implement these functions with which y could test this library against.

+The library basically "Works", although it is currently not thoroughly tested, and may have error in some corner-cases.

 # Manufacturers that usually implement the Weihenstephaner-Standards
 Usually the Standard is implemented by the "big" filling machine manufacturers from Europe.